rizqimtiaz/BioChain/README.md

 > **DeSci · IP-NFTs · Verifiable Trial Data · Trustless Peer Review**

-BioChain is a production-ready Next.js 14 dApp for funding and managing clinical research as on-chain Intellectual Property NFTs.
+clinical research as on-chain Intellectual Property NFTs.

 - **Researchers** mint trial protocols as ERC-1155 IP-NFTs with milestone